How does SHAREcareTM work if my horse develops colic?

-A typical colic surgery today will very likely involve an 8-day hospital stay and a total bill will very likely be in excess of $8,500 if the inciting cause of the colic does not require removal of any intestine.
-Removal of any length of the intestinal tract is called a resection and this will complicate recovery a normal recovery.
-Intestinal resections will increase the length of hospital stay, increase the likelihood of complications and will dramatically increase the total cost.
-SHAREcare™ was designed taking into account a resection as a possibility.
+A typical colic surgery today will very likely involve an 8-day hospital stay, and a total bill will very probably be more than $8,500 if the inciting cause of the colic does not require removal of any intestine.
+Removal of any length of the intestinal tract is called resection and will complicate an average recovery.
+Intestinal resections will increase the length of hospital stay, increase the likelihood of complications, and will dramatically increase the total cost.
+SHAREcare™ was designed, taking into account a resection as a possibility.

 How do I enroll my horse in SHAREcare™?

 Complete the online enrollment form.

 Can I enroll my horse at any time during the year?

 Yes, you can complete an application and request enrollment at any time during the calendar year.
 Please note, regardless of when your horse is enrolled, COVERAGE EXPIRES ON FEBRUARY 28th or February 29th in a leap year.

 Do I have to register my horse every year?